snouhaud/AzureRunMe/README.md

 	%deploymentid%
 	%roleinstanceid%

-I have a copy of SED (The Unix Stream editor) packaged in a ZIP, and this allows me to perform simple file based configurations changes.
+I have a copy of SED (The Unix Stream editor) packaged in a ZIP, and this allows me to perform simple file based configurations changes:

+	sed -e s/8080/%http%/g apache-tomcat\conf\server.xml.orig > apache-tomcat\conf\server.xml

 When I start tomcat, I do it like this rather than using the startup script

 	apache-tomcat\bin\catalina.bat run

-Whilst the CMD shell doesnt really have job control, you can start background processes with the START command.
+Whilst the CMD shell doesnt really have proper job control, you can start background processes with the START command.

 Issues
 ------

 There are a number of Java apps that use the java.nio library to try to establish non blocking IO connections to the loopback adapter.
 This isnt allowed by the Windows Azure security policy.
-If you are working with Java, you might like to read http://www.robblackwell.org.uk/2010/11/06/java-on-windows-azure-roundup.html
+If you are working with Java, you might like to read http://www.robblackwell.org.uk/2010/11/06/java-on-windows-azure-roundup.html  NEEDS RETESTING AND REVALIDATING

 For compatability issues with specific applications, see below.

-Unfortunately we cant configure more that 5 end points on the Load balancer, so you may need to recompile with your own CSDEF file.
-The vmsize attribute is also baked into this file.
+Unfortunately we cant configure more that 5 end points on the Load balancer, so you may need to recompile with your own CSDEF file to fiddle with ports.
+The vmsize attribute is unfortunately, also baked into this file.

-There is still some occasional wierd problems with some DLL files which won't unzip to the approot.
+There are still some occasional wierd problems with some DLL files which won't unzip to the approot.

 Clojure + Compojure
 -------------------